roblangford/roblangford/README.md

 ### Hi there 👋, I'm Rob and I've been working in tech since the 90's and always keen on automation.
-I specialize in Automation, scaling, Managed and Cloud Services, focussed on product delivery, development, automation, engineering and architecture.
+I specialize in Automation, scaling, managed and cloud services, focussed on product delivery, development, automation, engineering and architecture.
 My professional work has focussed on Platform as a Service to host specialist Enterprise software, performing the deployment, maintenance and upgrades to the solution, Operating Systems and Software as required.
 All content and information published here is my own work and research.
 The information is provided as is and anyone making use of this information takes responsibility for the costs and risks associated with that action.

 <br>